Bloxwich North railway station

-Bloxwich North railway station serves the town of Bloxwich, in the Metropolitan Borough of Walsall, West Midlands, England.
+Bloxwich North railway station serves the town of Bloxwich in the Metropolitan Borough of Walsall, West Midlands, England.

-The station, and all trains serving it, are operated by West Midlands Trains.
+The station, and all trains serving it, are operated by West Midlands Railway.

 History

 The Chase Line from Walsall to Hednesford was reopened by British Rail to passenger trains in 1989.

 Bloxwich North station opened the following year, on 2 October 1990, to serve an area of new housing on the northern edge of the town.

 Initially, the station was just opened experimentally, although it has remained in place since then.

 Before opening, the station was known as Broad Lane, and it was possible to buy tickets to or from there to supplement a West Midlands pass.